nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 Please check "allow edits by maintainers" to allow nvim-tree developers to make small changes such as documentation tweaks.

+Do not enable or use any AI review tools (e.g. Copilot) on the Pull Request.

 ## Subject

 The merge commit message will be the subject of the PR.